-In March 2017, the Board of Directors adopted the 10-Year Capital Improvement Plan (FY 2017-2026) (CIP).
+In March 2017, the Board of Directors adopted the 10-Year Capital Improvement Plan (CIP) for the Fiscal Year 2017-2026.
 The CIP project list and CIB are subsequently updated annually.
 Coordinating between capital projects and the operating budget allows an analytical approach to evaluating competing demands of resources based on a prioritization reflecting the Districts goals and objectives.
 Identifying, prioritizing, and optimizing the CIP projects within the allowable CIB, the District informs the public of the capable fiscal capacities in infrastructure.
 The CIP reflects the District's budgetary ability to build, maintain, and manage the assets needed to produce, treat, and distribute water cost-effectively.
-This planning tool provides the framework for District investments over a ten-year horizon while providing the flexibility to adapt to changing infrastructure needs and opportunities.
+This planning tool provides the framework for District investments over a ten-year horizon while providing the flexibility to changing infrastructure needs and opportunities.